Miami Child Support Lawyer

 Child support payments are part of any divorce or paternity case settlement.
 They are difficult to have amended unless there is a substantial change in a parent’s circumstances that warrants a modification, which must then be made permanent in court.

-Providing child support is not an issue that is up for debate.
+Providing child support in Miami is not an issue that is up for debate.
 Children have a right to be financially supported by their parents.
 The only question is how much a parent can be expected to pay.
-For skilled and dedicated legal representation in resolving this matter, contact our firm for help.
+For skilled and dedicated legal representation in resolving this family law matter, contact our firm for help.